snickerjp/orabbix/README.md

 - Work with Zabbix 4.0
 - Work with Zabbix 5.0
 - Work with Zabbix 6.0
+- Work with Zabbix 7.0 (Now testing)

 ### Java

 - Work with Java7
 - Work with Java8
 - Work with Java17
+- Work with Java21 (Now testing)

 ### Oracle Database

 - Work with 11g
 - Work with 12c
 - Work with 21c XE
+- Work with 23c Free

 ex.
 snickerjp/orabbix#9